Getting Started–Step 2: Open Your School

 - Operate on a regular schedule, excluding reasonable holidays and vacations, during at least nine calendar months of the year.

-- Notify the Department of Administration, Division of Non-Public Education, when closing your school.
+- Notify the NC Division of Non-Public Education, when changing your address or closing your school.

 NC Division of Non-Public Education (DNPE)

 1309 Mail Service Center

 The NC Homeschool Law

 During the 1988 session of the North Carolina General Assembly, Article 39 of chapter 115C of the General Statutes were amended to allow home instruction, under certain conditions, as a means of complying with compulsory school attendance requirements.
 While it was a good law and homeschooling flourished under it, NCHE saw room for improvement.
 The needed change was in the definition of “home school.”
 On March 5, 2013 NCHE had bills filed in both the NC House of Representatives and the Senate to make the change in the “home school” definition.
 The bill passed unanimously at every stage and was signed into law on May 30, 2013.